 The chances of a trucking company or insurance company taking care of you after a truck accident are low.
 You have to look out for yourself and take legal action to pursue the compensation owed to you.
 To make that process simpler and less stressful, team up with Zimmerman & Frachtman.
-Our truck accident attorneys offer outstanding legal representation to injured motorists and pedestrians around Florida, including Fort Lauderdale, West Palm, Boca Raton, Coral Springs, and everywhere in between.
+Our truck accident attorneys in Florida offer outstanding legal representation to injured motorists and pedestrians in Fort Lauderdale, West Palm Beach, Boca Raton, Coral Springs, and everywhere in between.

 Types of Truck Accidents We Handle

 At Zimmerman & Frachtman, we are proud to be able to say that our team of Florida truck accident lawyers is able to manage all sorts of cases.
 No matter what type of accident you were in, we have the knowledge and experience required to handle your claim.
 We will aim to secure a fair and maximized settlement as soon as possible, so you can move on with your life and put this ordeal behind you.

 To name some of the truck accident cases we can work on:

 - Overweight trucks: Commercial trucks can weigh up to 80,000 pounds under Federal Motor Carrier Safety Administration (FMCSA) regulations.
 When a truck is loaded beyond this limit, it will take much longer to come to a complete stop and generally be more difficult to steer safely.